 This package has a file name similar to

-installed MySQL server (including a sandbox InnoDB cluster test
+MySQL server (including a sandbox InnoDB cluster test setup) and

 MySQL Installer can install and manage (add, modify, upgrade, and remove) many other MySQL products, including: